mnentwig/forthytwo/fractalsProject/README.md

 ### Clock domain
 There are three clock domains:
 * The calculation engine (most of the design) at 200 MHz.
-This could be pushed higher but makes the design more difficult to work with.
+This could be pushed higher but would make the design more difficult to work with.
+Right now, there is no reason for doing so, and the chip already runs quite hot.
 * The VGA monitor signals at a pixel frequency of 148.5 MHz
 * The J1B CPU at 100 MHz, because its critical path is too slow for 200 MHz operation.